costanza1234/USI-IR-Project/steps.md

 ### Step 4.
 Additional Features

-1. **filtering**: in addition to being able to search by title, an user should be able to filter the results based on at least 3 relevant attributes for your project.
+1. **Filtering**: in addition to being able to search by title, an user should be able to filter the results based on at least 3 relevant attributes for your project.
 2. **User Relevance Feedback**: after presenting the search results to a user, the user may provide a positive or negative feedback on the results (i.e. mark relevant and irrelevant documents).
 Based on this feedback the search results have to be updated and presented again.
 3. **Results snippets**: present result snippets of each retrieved result (maximum 2-3 lines) in a kind of “Google style”, with query terms highlighted.